Homeland Security at Rider UniversityRider University. The following information will help you decide if it is a good fit for you.

 Rider is located in Lawrenceville, New Jersey and approximately 4,636 students attend the school each year.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Homeland Security section at the bottom of this page.

 - Master’s Degree in Homeland Security

-Take a look at the following statistics related to the make-up of the homeland security majors at George Washington University.
+Take a look at the following statistics related to the make-up of the homeland security majors at Rider University.

-The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a bachelor's in homeland security.
+The following table and chart show the race/ethnicity for students who recently graduated from Rider University with a master's in homeland security.

 |Race/Ethnicity||Number of Students|

 Careers That Homeland Security Grads May Go Into